-Name: \\\\
+Name:

-Working with your group, talk about your Astrobiobound! mission.
-When did you experience each section of the Engineering Design Cycle?
-Write the event, problem, need, solution, test, etc. your team did in next to that part of the cycle.
-Draw arrows between steps if your team needed to go back (iteration) while mission planning to try something new.
+Working with your group, discuss your Astrobiobound mission and identify where you participated in each section of the Engineering Design Cycle.
+Write the event, problem, need, solution, test, etc. your team participated in next to the appropriate section of the cycle.
+Include arrows between steps if your team needed to go back (iteration) during the mission planning to test a new solution.
 There should be at least one example next to each step in the cycle.